klm-lab/store/README.md

 export const useStore = createStore(sliceStore | myGroupStore)
 ```

-> If we found an action at root level, we create a slice with that action and ignore all other actions
+> If we find an action at root level, we create a slice with that action and ignore all other actions.<br>
-> If we found an action at next level, we create a group if no actions are present in root level and ignore all other actions.
+> If we find an action at the next level, we create a group if no actions are present in the first level and ignore all other actions.<br>
-> Any very deep level actions will be ignored. you can do what you want with them ,but they will dispatch nothing
+> Any very deep level actions will be ignored.
+You can do what you want with them, but they will dispatch nothing
-> * Group store: actions inside the group root level,
+> * Group store: Actions inside the group-first level,
-> * Slice store, actions at root level
+> * Slice store: Actions at first level

-You also have access to an external dispatcher which can be use anywhere in your app.
+You also have access to an external dispatcher which can be used anywhere in your app.
 Inside a component or not,
 inside a hook or not.

 ## External dispatcher